GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

   - A complete description of the Internal Mesh generator is found here :ref:`Meshes`.
   - PAMELA being an external submodule has less documentation, but the same :ref:`Meshes` page may get you started.
-  - GEOSX can handle tetrahedra, hexahedra, prisms, pyramids, wedges, and any combination thereof in one mesh.
+  - GEOSX can handle tetrahedra, hexahedra, pyramids, wedges, and any combination thereof in one mesh.
     For more information on how MSH formats can help you specify these mesh types, see the `Gmsh`_ website.